 MS Dhoni | The Supernatural Speedy Captain:

-The country owes a gratitude to MS Dhoni for what he had done and had been doing since last 15-16 years.
-Behind the scenes, it was only Dhoni who transformed the limited over cricket of Indian Cricket Team.
+The country owes gratitude to MS Dhoni for what he had done and had been doing since the last 15-16 years.
+Behind the scenes, it was only Dhoni who transformed the limited over cricket of the Indian Cricket Team.

 Be it the “Limited-Over” cricket or “5 days long” test-cricket, MS Dhoni has been phenomenal with his tactics.
 There have been many instances when Dhoni gambled with his decisions and those decisions proved out to be one of the most celebrated moments for Indian Cricket Fans.
 Here are 5 instances when Dhoni took in the matches on Indian’s side it with his completely magical presence of mind :

 5. When Dhoni gave the ball to Joginder Sharma :